 Carl Sandburg Learning CenterOne Location: Carl Sandburg Elementary School

 Carl Sandburg Learning Center is a small, special education school within MCPS, serving approximately 115 students with multiple disabilities in K–5.
 Students are taught in small, highly structured classrooms.
 The typical ratio of student-to-educator support is 1 teacher : 1 paraeducator : 8 students.

 Elementary Asperger’s Services (starting in 1st grade)Two Locations: Sligo Creek E.S., Diamond E.S.

 The Elementary Asperger’s Services are provided to students diagnosed with autism who have average to high-average intellectual ability.
 They access the general education curriculum on or above grade level, and participate in the PARCC Assessment, but require supports including specialized instruction in a self-contained setting to assist with written language, social skills, comprehension of abstract and inferential information, and organization.
 Students have documented social and behavioral needs that have significantly interfered with their ability to participate in less restrictive settings, despite a variety of special and individualized supports.

-Social and Emotional Support Services (SESS)Six Locations: Westbrook E.S., Georgian Forest E.S., Flower Hill E.S., Fairland E.S., Great Seneca Creek E.S., Flower Valley E.S., Snowden E.S.
+Social and Emotional Special Education Services (SESES)Six Locations: Westbrook E.S., Georgian Forest E.S., Flower Hill E.S., Fairland E.S., Great Seneca Creek E.S., Flower Valley E.S., Snowden E.S.